 HISTORY OF CROMER:

 Cromer, a suburb of Northern Beaches, is named after the seaside town of Cromer in Norfolk, England.
 Up until 1940, Cromer was known as Dee Why West but changed to Cromer after the Dee Why Golf Links were taken over by the Cromer Country Club in 1940.
 The club then applied to have the areas name changed and permission was granted to create a new suburb.
-Cromer is located 20 kilometers north east from Sydney central business district, in the local government are of Warringah Council.
+Cromer is located 20 kilometers north east from Sydney central business district and is apart of the Northern Beaches Council district.

 Situated in the suburb are two public schools, Cromer Public School and Cromer High School, providing education to the local and surrounding communities.